 Look at as a field study.
 Look at it as an ongoing experiment for the Pacers, because the new variable of Granger is only making Indiana more explosive.

-Topics: Road Warriors
+Tags: Road Warriors